jennifertrin/pollverse/README.md

 A poster advertising a virtual meeting to collect feedback on Seattle light rail displayed at a local coffee shop.

 ![20230222_170022](https://user-images.githubusercontent.com/38402540/222335239-22ed2efa-439d-4ea7-b4ce-1524b3f4c8f2.jpg)

+Pollverse allows users to subscribe to notifications on new forum threads and DAO proposals using their email, Telegram, SMS, or through their crypto wallet.
+Governments and civic organizations can easily and affordably communicate directly with their constituents in a timely manner.

+In the long run, to prevent spam, Pollverse could implement a voting system for residents to determine which organizations can access their contact information for sending notifications.
+Additionally, residents could choose the types of notifications they would like to receive.

+**Built Using**: Dialect

 ### 🎧 VR Experiences